 Restaurant fire safety

+Restaurants, cafes and other eating establishments are workplaces that are at a high risk from fire.
+This is due to the environment with the potential of combustibles in close proximity to hot surfaces and open flames.
 The most common fires involve unattended cooking, overheating of cooking oil or fat, and the ignition of fatty residues within range hoods and ducting.

 Tips for safer restaurants

 - Train your staff in maintaining clear fire exits, workplace fire safety, evacuation procedures and how to call Triple Zero (000).
 See In an Emergency Call Triple Zero (000) for more information.

 - Maintain routine cleaning and inspection of kitchen range hoods, ducting, and grease fans.
 Approximately 80% of food preparation establishments hire contractors to maintain grease filters etc.